Irina Kakhovskaya: Russian Revolution

-After the Central Committee of the new party resolved to resume the "terrorist fight" against the implementation of the Treaty of Brest-Litovsk in 1918, Irina Kakhovskaya and her friend and party comrade Boris Donskoy were tasked with preparing an attempt on the life of Field Marshal Hermann von Eichhorn, who led the German military occupation in Ukraine, as well as on puppet Hetman Pavlo Skoropadskyi's.
+After the Central Committee of the new party resolved to resume the "terrorist fight" against the implementation of the Treaty of Brest-Litovsk in 1918, Irina Kakhovskaya and her lover and party comrade Boris Donskoy were tasked with preparing an attempt on the life of Field Marshal Hermann von Eichhorn, who led the German military occupation in Ukraine, as well as on puppet Hetman Pavlo Skoropadskyi's.
 During June, Kakhovskaya and Donskoy conducted surveillance, trying to establish the most successful time and place for the murder of the German Marshal, who was considered a ruthless tyrant.
 It was decided that Donskoy would kill him.
-The historian Margaret Maxwell wrote that for a Narodnik-inspired revolutionary murder was regarded as a possible tragic necessity that could desirably be atoned for by the revolutionary's own death.
+Historian Margaret Maxwell wrote that a Narodnik-inspired revolutionary murder was regarded as a possible tragic necessity that could desirably be atoned for by the revolutionary's own death.
 On 30 July, Donskoy met a stranger who asked to show him the direction to the residence of General Eichhorn.
 Donskoy followed him, after a while there was an explosion: Eichhorn was killed.
-Kakhovskaya decided to fulfill the order to the end and kill the hetman, which was scheduled for the funeral of the German General, but Skoropadsky left the funeral before her arrival.
+Kakhovskaya decided to fulfill the order to the end and kill Hetman, which was scheduled for the funeral of the German General, but Skoropadsky left the funeral before her arrival.
 After the failure, Kakhovskaya with two comrades went to spend the night in a country house, where she was ambushed by the Germans.
 She was tortured and interrogated and then sent to prison and sentenced to death.
 While awaiting the approval of the verdict by the Kaiser, she spent several months in the German Commandant's Office at the Lukyanovskaya Prison.
 During her imprisonment, the November Revolution began in Germany, but she was only released on 24 January 1919, after several campaigns in support of her liberation.

 In 1919, she was arrested by the Cheka, but was released two months later thanks to the intervention of Lenin, as it became known that she was plotting the assassination of General Denikin, an enemy of both parties.
 Denikin's assassination never took place due to the fact that her assistants fell ill with typhus.
 In Rostov, where the attempt was to take place, Irina continued to promote the ideas of Left Socialist Revolutionaries.